lord-sugarv2/Gmod-Helpers/README.md

 ***
-    -- the mainID is used to make the area not duplicate over lua refresh local pos1 = Vector(-3293.659912, -2068.002686, 47.968750)
+    -- the mainID is used to make the area not duplicate over lua refresh -- please do not make any mainID the same

+    local pos1 = Vector(-3293.659912, -2068.002686, 47.968750)
     local pos2 = Vector(-2954.133057, -1164.360474, -195.968750)
     LordsUI:OnEnterArea(pos1, pos2, function(ply, cornerOne, cornerTwo)